cyberark/community/Conjur/CONTRIBUTING.md

       rebasing on the master branch frequently, which can retroactively remove these commits.
     + For help, use [this](conventions/git-tips-and-tricks#Cleaning-Up-Your-Commit-History) guide.

-- Install Gitleaks to avoid leaking credentials and secure information
+- Install Gitleaks to avoid leaking credentials and secure information.
     + Follow [these steps](conventions/git-tips-and-tricks.md#preventing-leaks) to set up and use Gitleaks to avoid credential leaks